cu-swe4s-fall-2023/assignment-2-python-refresher-aylaweitz/README.md

 where `OPERATION` can take values "mean", "median", or "std"/"standard deviation" and it will perform that operation.
 If no value is given for `OPERATION`, the call will return the list of integers with no operation preformed.

 In our case, we are interested in the number of fires in the U.S. so `COUNTRY` = "United States of America", `COUNTRY_COLUMN` = 0, and `FIRES_COLUMN` = 3.
 These values are the default.

+*Note*: unit and functional tests and style checks are run before any branch is pushed or any pull request is made on the main branch.